Remove the back cover.

 3 - nut.

-Loosen the nut at the rear end of the intermediate shaft and unscrew it.
-To prevent the shaft from turning, put a flange on the driven shaft and hold it with a wrench.
+Loosen the nut on the rear end of the intermediate shaft and unscrew it.
+To prevent the shaft from turning, place a flange on the driven shaft and hold it with a wrench.

-Remove the reverse gear from the intermediate shaft with a puller.
+Use a puller to remove the reverse gear from the intermediate shaft.

 When installing, do the following:

-Put the reverse gear on the intermediate shaft and tighten the fastening nut.
-Lock the nut by pushing the collar of the nut into the groove of the intermediate shaft.
+Place the reverse gear on the intermediate shaft and tighten the fastening nut.
+Lock the nut by pressing the nut flange into the groove of the intermediate shaft.

-Install the reverse gear fork into the groove of the reverse idler gear.
+Install the reverse gear engagement fork into the groove of the reverse intermediate gear.

-When installing the reverse intermediate gear, make sure that the bevels on the gear teeth point towards the gearbox housing.
+When installing the reverse intermediate gear, make sure that the bevels on the gear teeth are directed towards the gearbox housing.

-Install the reverse idle gear shaft into the crankcase with the flat facing up.
+Install the reverse intermediate gear shaft into the crankcase with the flat side facing up.

-Install the reverse gear and tachometer drive gear onto the output shaft.
-The groove on the tachometer drive gear must be facing backwards.
+Install the reverse gear pinion and the tachometer drive pinion on the driven shaft.
+The groove on the tachometer drive pinion should face rearward.

-Install the gearbox rear cover bolts and tighten.
+Install the gearbox rear cover mounting bolts and tighten.